Valencia and Fallas Festivities

 Fallas is quirky in the best way, and the support for the celebration is incredible.
 It’s been so big that I couldn’t imagine seeing the streets without all the gaudy grandeur and the sea of people, though it’s still got a very Spanish vibe about it despite the modern art, and I’ve been able to take plenty a break outside of bars in the streets drinking.
 Who can argue with that eh?

-But alas, even for the best of us, it can become too much.
-Shuffling along at snails pace, being bumped and jostled every moment; streets cordoned off, crowds gathering, people everywhere.
+But alas, even for the best of us, the crowds can become too much after a while.
+Shuffling along at a snail’s pace, being bumped and jostled every moment; streets cordoned off, crowds gathering, people everywhere.

 As cool as it’s been to see some of the celebration, which has taken up pretty much all of Friday afternoon and yesterday morning, I soon decided that no matter how much I tried to tell myself otherwise, I needed a break.
 And actually, I’m glad I took my advice.

 The other half of Valencia is like a complete polar opposite of the historical city, with modern beach vibes, impressive glass buildings, skate parks and decorative pools lined with palm trees.
 Walking through the vast parkland that surrounds this area and separates the city in half, I finally feel peace.
 I sit on a bench under the shade of the trees, watch cyclists pass by, fountains dance.